 How important is the job to the company or organization?
 An explanation of where you fit in the organization and how you are supposed to contribute to its overall goals should give you an idea of the job's importance.

 What will the hours be?
-Most jobs involve regular hours, for example, 40 hours a week, during the day, Monday through Friday.
-Other jobs require night, weekend, or holiday work.
+It is important not to assume that the job will have regular hours, on weekdays from Monday to Friday.
+Some jobs require night, weekend, or holiday work.
 Consider the effect that the work hours will have on your personal life.

 A good job offers you opportunities to learn new skills, increase your earnings, and rise to positions of greater authority, responsibility, and prestige.
 A lack of opportunities can dampen interest in the work and result in frustration and boredom.